 - Start MySQL in safe mode – Now start MySQL server in safe mode using withe the

-Now start MySQL server in safe mode using the following command.
+--skip-grant-tablesoption.
+Use the following command to start MySQL in safe mode.
 In safe mode, MySQL does not prompt for login password.

-Now login to MySQL server as root user and change password using the following set of commands.
-It will reset MySQL root password on your system.
+- Reset MySQL root Password – Next, login to MySQL server as root user and change password using the following set of commands.
+This will reset MySQL root password on your system.

 After resetting MySQL root account password and restarting, just verify new password by login.

 **********Welcome to the MySQL monitor.
 Commands end with ; or \g.
-Your MySQL connection id is 51 Server version: 5.5.34 MySQL Community Server (GPL) by Remi Copyright (c) 2000, 2013, Oracle and/or its affiliates.
-All rights reserved.
+Your MySQL connection id is 1308 Server version: 5.7.33-0ubuntu0.16.04.1 (Ubuntu) Copyright (c) 2000, 2021, Oracle and/or its affiliates.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql>